DataFire/Integrations/integrations/generated/azure_storage/README.md

   * table [EncryptionService](#encryptionservice)

 ### Endpoints
-* Endpoints `object`: The URIs that are used to perform a retrieval of a public blob, queue, or table object.
+* Endpoints `object`: The URIs that are used to perform a retrieval of a public blob, queue, table, web or dfs object.
   * blob `string`: Gets the blob endpoint.
+  * dfs `string`: Gets the dfs endpoint.
   * file `string`: Gets the file endpoint.
   * queue `string`: Gets the queue endpoint.
   * table `string`: Gets the table endpoint.
+  * web `string`: Gets the web endpoint.

+### GeoReplicationStats
+* GeoReplicationStats `object`: Statistics related to replication for storage account's Blob, Table, Queue and File services.
+It is only available when geo-redundant replication is enabled for the storage account.
+  * canFailover `boolean`: A boolean flag which indicates whether or not account failover is supported for the account.
+  * lastSyncTime `string`: All primary writes preceding this UTC date/time value are guaranteed to be available for read operations.
+Primary writes following this point in time may or may not be available for reads.
+Element may be default value if value of LastSyncTime is not available, this can happen if secondary is offline or we are in bootstrap.
+  * status `string` (values: Live, Bootstrap, Unavailable): The status of the secondary location.
+Possible values are: - Live: Indicates that the secondary location is active and operational. - Bootstrap: Indicates initial synchronization from the primary location to the secondary location is in progress.This typically occurs when replication is first enabled. - Unavailable: Indicates that the secondary location is temporarily unavailable.

 ### IPRule
 * IPRule `object`: IP rule with specific IP or IP range in CIDR format.